Crossbelt Sorters: Everything You Need to Know

 Most recently, the development of autonomous mobile robots (AMRs) has led to a variety of sortation options that are more flexible, more affordable, and more scalable compared to traditional conveyor-based sortation.
 Because the system consists of individual bots instead of a single piece of machinery, there is also built-in redundancy which reduces the impact of unplanned maintenance.

 There are a wide variety of AMRs that you may be able to leverage within your facility.
-One model, the DP Crossbelt-Bot, is essentially a miniature crossbelt sorter in bot-form.
+Two models, the Hi-Tilt-Bot and TiltSort-Bot, are essentially a miniature crossbelt and tilt-tray sorter except in bot-form.
+This combines many of the benefits of the crossbelt and tilt-tray sortation system with the flexibility and scalability of AMRs.

 Is the crossbelt the right sorter for your operation?